-There are many things to think about when you purchase a new furnace:
+There are many things to think about when you buy a new replacement furnace:

-- What is your budget for a new furnace?
+- What type of budget do you have for a new furnace?

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

-- Do you have anyone in the home with respiratory problems?
+- Does anyone living in the home have respiratory issues?

 - Which type and size system do you require to heat your size of home?

-But have you ever considered your furnace efficiency rating?
-Are you sure what it means?
+But have you ever thought about your furnace efficiency rating?
+Do you know what it means?

-Note that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in varying homes is different – some good quality, some lower, so the AFUE rating does not include this in their rating.
-If you worry that your heating system or duct system is not energy efficient, give your Gaithersburg installation experts
+Note that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in varying homes is different – some good quality, some poorer, so the AFUE rating does not include this in their rating.
+If you worry that your furnace or duct system is not energy efficient, give your Gaithersburg installation experts

 a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could be saving each month.